 SB2918 forces local permitting to be at the same cost as IDOT permits.
 The Illinois Department of Transportation has not changed their rates in decades, and there is nothing to say that passage of this bill will keep those rates as they stand now.
 Each community should have the ability to set their rates as they see fit to maintain their roads.

 A hearing was set for February 27th, 2018 for SB2918.
 As of this writing the outcome is unknown.

-The Illinois Truck Enforcement Association has worked to be the middleman between truck enforcement and the trucking industry.
+The Illinois Truck Enforcement Association has worked to be the middleman between truck enforcement and the trucking industry to do dot verification across all the drivers.
 Great strides have been made to simplify the permitting process in Illinois and help the industry move across the state with less police interaction.
 We believe we can continue the education we began nine years ago to make Illinois a truck friendly state.
 Thank you for your membership and support.
 Let’s keep working together to make Illinois’ truck laws work for every citizen in Illinois and not just create more bureaucracy.

 Annual Conference Update

 The ITEA is gearing up for the annual conference.
 Set to showcase: